Sara Walsh- Co-Chairperson of the This Is Us Genoa Township PAC and also Chairperson of KOPSS (Keep OUR Police and Safety Services)

 What I have noticed is that when you talk with our residents about emergency services, you will see people glow with pride because of the exceptional service and professionalism that those emergency responders provide to our residents.

 Firefighters and EMS Fund traditionally offerers services such as peer to peer text messaging, graphic design work and digital ads; however, the This Is Us Genoa Township committee had such a good handle on their Get-Out-The-Vote efforts that we determined the best course of action would be a direct monetary contribution to their PAC.
 Co-Chairperson Walsh went on to talk about her experience working with Firefighters and EMS Fund:

-Mr. Porter representing the Firefighters and EMS Fund was crucial to our campaign’s success with his support direction and very needed funding.
-He allowed us to achieve our goals in reaching our citizens to further support our fire department in promoting voter turnout for our levy.
+The Firefighters and EMS Fund was crucial to our campaign’s success with their support direction and very needed funding.
+They allowed us to achieve our goals in reaching our citizens to further support our fire department in promoting voter turnout for our levy.
 Without their support, we would not have been able to achieve our goals in supporting our fire and EMS providers.

 What is unique about the Firefighters and EMS Fund is that they can speak for those who often go unspoken- and what I mean by that is, usually it’s difficult for a government employee to ask for a yes vote, whereas a citizen support group can do that on their behalf.
 Oftentimes funding is a large challenge because people assume that someone else will take care of promoting a ballot initiative.
 The Firefighters and EMS Fund stepped in where there is a gap in resources to help support fire departments maintain funding so badly needed in these economically challenging times.

 Genoa Township Fire Chief Joe Ponzi shared his thoughts on our efforts to support emergency services in Genoa: